 Optional (9 credits from the following):

-Beginning of year: Book the hall for your Winter semester recital
+Beginning of year: Book the hall for your recital with the Production Office, Room C208.

-- October 1st for recitals between November and January;
+- October 1st for exams between November and January;

-- December 1st for recitals between February and March;
+- December 1st for exams between February and March;

-- February 15th for recitals between April and October:
+- February 15th for exams between April and October.

-Submit program notes up to 3 weeks before your recital.
+Submit program notes up to 3 weeks before your exam, if applicable.

 Planning the Performance Project

-- Discuss with your teacher how to use and schedule options to complete 18 credits of thesis Performance Projects required or your program.
+- Discuss with your teacher how to use and schedule options to complete 18 credits of thesis exams required or your program, including planning for the 2nd year.

 Selecting & Booking a Hall